LakyLuc/SmartBlackboard/README.md

 - Sign the book with the title of your post
 - The post will be added to the blackboard

-Posts can be deleted by the author or with the permission `smartblackboard.admin` using the "Delete" button.
+Posts can be edited and deleted by the author or with the permission `smartblackboard.admin` using the "Edit" and " Delete" button.

+Players with the permission `smartblackboard.update` will be notified when a new version of the plugin is available.

+Messages can be customized in the `config.yml` file.

 [![Modrinth](modrinth.png)](https://modrinth.com/plugin/smartblackboard)